Reactive Molecular Dynamics¶

 command is used

-to print the cumulative reaction counts from fix rxn
+to print the cumulative reaction counts which are calculated by fix rxn

 Figure: a) Evolution of the system temperature, \(T\), as a function of the time, \(t\), during the polymerization step. b) Evolution of the three reaction counts, corresponding respectively to the polymerization of two styrene monomers (Rxn 1), the addition of a styrene monomer to the end of a growing polymer chain (Rxn 2), and to the linking of two polymer chains (Rxn 3).